Connie Stevens

-Connie Stevens (born Concetta Rosalie Ann Ingolia; August 8, 1938) is an American actress and singer.
-Born in Brooklyn, New York City to musician parents, Stevens was raised there until age 12, when she was sent to live with family friends in rural Missouri after she witnessed a murder in the city.
-In 1953, at age 15, Stevens relocated with her father to Los Angeles, California.
+Connie Stevens (born Concetta Rosalie Ann Ingoglia; August 8, 1938) is an American actress and traditional pop singer.
+Born in Brooklyn to musician parents, Stevens was raised there until the age of 12, when she was sent to live with family friends in rural Missouri.
+In 1953, when she was 15 years old, Stevens relocated with her father to Los Angeles.

 She began her career in 1957, making her feature film debut in Young and Dangerous, before releasing her debut album, Concetta, the following year.
-She subsequently had a supporting role in the musical comedy Rock-A-Bye Baby (1958) opposite Jerry Lewis, followed by the drama film The Party Crashers (also 1958) opposite Frances Farmer.
+She had a supporting role in the musical comedy Rock-A-Bye Baby (1958) opposite Jerry Lewis, followed by the drama film The Party Crashers (also 1958) opposite Frances Farmer.

-Stevens gained widespread recognition for her portrayal of "Cricket" Blake on the network television series Hawaiian Eye, beginning in 1959.
-She garnered concurrent musical success when her single "Sixteen Reasons" became a radio hit, peaking at number 3 on the Billboard Hot 100 chart and the UK Singles Chart in 1960.
+Stevens gained widespread recognition for her portrayal of "Cricket" Blake on the ABC TV Warner Brothers series Hawaiian Eye, beginning in 1959 opposite Robert Conrad and Anthony Eisley.
+She garnered concurrent musical success when her single "Sixteen Reasons" became a national radio hit, peaking at number 3 on the Billboard Hot 100 chart and the UK Singles Chart in 1960.
 Stevens continued to appear in film and television throughout the 1970s and 1980s, as well as performing as a musical nightclub act.

-Stevens' later film roles include in the comedy Tapeheads (1988) and the drama Love Is All There Is (1996).
+Stevens' later film roles include in the comedies Tapeheads (1988) and Love Is All There Is (1996).
 In 2009, Stevens made her directorial debut with the feature film Saving Grace B. Jones, which she also wrote and produced, based partly on elements of her own childhood.

 Early life

-Stevens was born Concetta Rosalie Ann Ingolia in the Brooklyn borough of New York City, United States, the daughter of musician Peter Ingolia (known as Teddy Stevens) and singer Eleanor McGinley.
-Stevens is of Italian, Irish, German-Jewish and Polish-Jewish descent.
+Stevens was born Concetta Rosalie Ann Ingoglia in Brooklyn, New York, United States, the daughter of musician Peter Ingoglia (known as Teddy Stevens) and singer Eleanor McGinley.
+Stevens is of Italian and Irish descent.
 She adopted her father's stage name of Stevens as her own.
 Her parents divorced and she lived with her grandparents and attended Catholic boarding schools.
-Actor John Megna was her half-brother.
+Actor John Megna was her maternal half-brother.

-At the age of 12, she witnessed a murder while waiting at a bus stop in Brooklyn.
+At the age of 12, she witnessed a murder while waiting at a bus stop in Brooklyn in 1950–51.
 The event traumatized Stevens, and she was sent to live with family friends in Boonville, Missouri.

 Coming from a musical family, Stevens joined the singing group called The Fourmost with Tony Butala, who went on to fame as founder of The Lettermen.
 Stevens moved to Los Angeles with her father in 1953.

 Career

 Early films

-Her first notable film role was in Young and Dangerous (1957) with Mark Damon, a low budget teen movie.
+Her first notable film role was in Young and Dangerous (1957) with Mark Damon, a low-budget teen movie.
 She also was in Eighteen and Anxious (1957); and an episode of The Bob Cummings Show ("Bob Goes Hillbilly").
 In December 1957 Stevens signed a seven-year contract with Paramount starting at $600 a week going up to $1,500 a week.

 Jerry Lewis saw her in Dragstrip Riot (1958), and cast her as his love interest in his 1958 production of Rock-A-Bye Baby, giving Stevens her first big break.

 Stevens made another film with Damon, The Party Crashers (1958), before Paramount dropped her.